DenOfEquity/forgeFlux_dualPrompt/README.md

 * for explanation of these egregious errors, see line 2 of this document.

 update 2:
-* added control for Shift parameter (affects calculation of sigmas used to guide denoising per step)
+* added control for Shift parameter (affects calculation of sigmas used to guide denoising per step).
+This is for the *Simple* scheduler only.